City of Perth: History

 In 1829, Captain James Stirling founded Perth as part of the Swan River Colony.
 A Perth Town Trust was formed in 1838, but remained largely non-functional for many years due to lack of finance and administrative capacity leading to its dissolution in 1858.
 The City of Perth was officially declared on 23 September 1856 with Council meeting for the first time in December 1858.
-In 1871, the City of Perth was reconsituted as a Municipal Corporation.
+In 1871, the City of Perth was reconstituted as a Municipal Corporation.

 In 1915, following the efforts of WE Bold and the greater Perth movement, the City absorbed the Municipality of North Perth (1901) and the Municipality of Leederville (1895), and on 1 November 1917, the Municipality of Victoria Park was also absorbed.
 A year later, it absorbed territory from Perth Road Board (including the Belmont Park Racecourse) and purchased the 526 hectares (1,300 acres) Limekilns Estate in the western suburbs.
 The City developed the suburbs of Floreat Park, Wembley Park and City Beach on these lands.

 In 1925, a new City of Perth Act gave the City additional powers over building control and regulation, including the power to declare new streets.
 In 1930 the first town planning committee was established.

 Criticism of the City’s governance by the David Davidson, the state's Town Planning Commissioner, led to a Royal Commission in 1938 on the grounds that the development of the western suburbs had led to the neglect of health and building administration in the central city area.